Uday-Sanjamolla/AESCipher/README.md

 # AESCipher
-This application supports encrypting and decrypting the text (java )
+This application supports encrypting and decrypting the text (java project)